bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-09-11-very-british-coup.md

+---
+layout: post
+title: A Very British Coup
+published: true
+date: 2022-09-11
+readtime: true
+categories: ['CHANNEL 4<br>40 YEARS OF REVOLUTION']
+tags: [Television, Drama]
+metadata: 'UK 1988, 150 mins<br> Director: Mick Jackson'
+pdf: '2022-09-11-very-british-coup.pdf'
+---

 **Introduced by author Chris Mullin**

 Although set in the near future, Channel 4’s series _A Very British Coup_ carries echoes of the Wilson/Callaghan era.
 It is based on the novel by Labour MP Chris Mullin, which was written in the late 1970s and put flesh, in fictional form, on some of the rumours and allegations about plots to destabilise the Labour government, which were then generally dismissed as mere paranoia on the part of Harold Wilson and his associates.
 The prime minister hero of _A Very British Coup_, however, is no latter-day Wilson, but a committed left-winger, a former steel worker from Sheffield heading a Labour government elected with a large majority on a radical ticket and pledged to repair the ravages of Thatcherism.
 Those who didn’t vote for him, however, are determined to bring his government and indeed his whole life tumbling about his ears.

 This project has had a long gestation period and, as the series’ co-producer Sally Hibbin points out, the _Spycatcher_ furore made life more difficult.
 ‘When _Spycatcher_ came out, we really had to rethink the whole thing.
 Our original script was in a way quite gentle, and as the Wright allegations emerged we realised that the reality was much harder and tougher than in our story.
 We then had to make it all sharper.’
 At this point, it was still hoped to make _A Very British Coup_ as a feature film, and indeed the original script money had been raised from the National Film Development Fund.
 However, this was not to be.
 At first all concerned were disappointed, but then realised that they could turn the situation to the story’s advantage.
 As director Mick Jackson put it: ‘We realised that our story would be much better for the change to television.
 A movie has to have international appeal, so you can’t assume a great deal about the audience’s basic level of political awareness.
 You can’t have glancing references to Joe Gormley or work-to-rules, you can’t play on the niceties of British politics, so you tend to lapse into crude simplifications.’
 The series’ scriptwriter, Alan Plater, agrees: ‘Once we had agonised for a while, we did feel as though a load of chains had been cut in the ways in which we could think about the story.
 We no longer had to aim everything at farmers  in Wisconsin.’

 Mick Jackson also feels that _Spycatcher_ has been something of a mixed blessing.
 ‘What once might have seemed far-fetched and speculative to some people is now in danger of becoming old hat.
 At one stage we felt we were reading the latest draft of our script in the Sunday papers.
 Part of the film is about what happens when a British government tries to get rid of American nuclear bases, and the making of it coincided with the Reagan-Gorbachev arms talks.
 There is also a sterling crisis, and the filming coincided with the October stock market crash.
 So all the time we have had to second-guess events in the real world.
 For instance, if we show a cruise missile being disarmed at Greenham, will we have been trumped by the real thing happening on television news a few days before?
 And would there still be any nuclear missiles for Labour to get rid of?
 As Harold Wilson said, a week is a long time in politics.
 These are the dangers of topicality, but then again _A Very British Coup_ is meant to be a dangerous series.’